saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

 In this chapter, you will learn how to :

-- Add standard background shape and image shape to your content
+- Add standard background shape and image shape to your content.
-- Add a custom background shape
+- Add a custom background shape.
-- Add a custom image shape
+- Add a custom image shape.

 Background Shapes
 =================

 Background shapes are SVG images that you can add as a decorative background in your different sections.
-Each shape has one or several customizable colours.
+Each shape has one or several customizable colors.
 Some of them are also animated.

 Standard
 --------

 By default, there is a large selection of background shapes that can be used in your website.

-Use
+Use.

 .. code-block:: xml